julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 To the cunning folk, Alpine herb-wives, Baltic seers, and Slavic domovoi-keepers, this was not merely a dark night.
 It was the **renewal of the world**.

-This guide is the heart of the Winter Solstice series on Wild Witch Herbs.
-From here, the path branches into the Wild Hunt, the Twelve Nights, evergreen lore, and prophetic dreaming.

 ---

 ## Why the Solstice Matters in Old European Witchcraft